-The most vital aspects of successful recovery are three well-known spiritual principles—hope, faith and love.
+The most vital aspects of a successful recovery are three well-known spiritual principles—hope, faith, and love.
 In fact, they are the keys to life—not the mere act of existing, but the magical and miraculous experience that is life.

-In active addiction, we experience the opposite of life.
+During active addiction, we experience the opposite of life.
 We are in a stage of death and dying, willingly engaging in acts of self-destruction.
-In this state, we are the walking dead—physically killing ourselves and void of the life force that is hope, faith and love.
+In this state, we are the walking dead—physically killing ourselves and void of the life force that is hope, faith, and love.

 But, when we seek help, get sober and begin our journey of recovery, we see our hope slowly restored in that first step and all those that follow, as well as the success stories shared by the recovery community around us.
 We begin to find faith in ourselves, the universe and a Higher Power.
 We learn to love ourselves again or, possibly, for the first time.

-As we walk in hope, faith and love, ultimately we find ourselves—our spiritual being and the essence of all we are and have arrived to this planet to be—fully restored.
+As we walk in hope, faith, and love, ultimately we find ourselves—our spiritual being and the essence of all we are and have arrived to be on this planet—fully restored.
 The passion for our soul’s purpose is regained without shame or second-guessing.
 We simply know, and we press forward without cause for relapse.